 Tim: So what’s the fix?
 How do we fix it?

 Takuma: We lost so many missing pieces.
-The one is investing, the rest money, and let’s take companies also.
+The one is investing, the money, and let’s make companies also.
 Panasonic doesn’t take any risk.
 So one of the things of the Panasonic guys, the robot, the automatic robot vacuum cleaner.

 Tim: Right, the Roomba.